StevenSYS/blockbreakhc/README.md

-# BlockBreakHC
+# BlockBreakJS
-A HolyC version of a game I originally made in JavaScript
+A port of BlockBreakC from C to JavaScript

 # Screenshots